Maurice Beresford: Early life and education

 From 1930 to 1938, Beresford was educated at Bishop Vesey's Grammar School, a state grammar school in Sutton Coldfield.
 While there, he was enthused by two teachers, one a history master and the other from geography.
 He was successful at school, becoming a prefect, school librarian and editor of the school newspaper.

+Because of the premature death of his father, a university education was only possible if Beresford obtained a financially-assisted place.
 In 1937, Beresford sat a joint entrance exam in history for six of the University of Cambridge's colleges and was awarded an exhibition at his fifth choice, Jesus College.
 He matriculated in 1938.
 He studied for the history tripos under Bernard Manning and Charles Wilson, and took a First in part I. After doing so well, he was awarded a minor scholarship for the rest of his degree.
 He specialised in the medieval period for Part II, and took part in an economic history seminar run by John Saltmarsh.
 He passed part II and his degree with first class honours.
 He graduated from Cambridge with a BA in 1941, later promoted to an MA.

 As an undergraduate, Beresford wrote a paper on parkland in Sutton Coldfield, the beginning of his interest in the interaction between the physical landscape and documents such as maps: this interest led to his 1957 publication, History on the Ground.

 In September 1939, with the start of the Second World War, Beresford registered as a conscientious objector.
+As a keen connoisseur of co-incidence he found it piquant that the chairman of the tribunal was Sir John Clapham, the first Professor of Economics at the University of Leeds, and across the table sat its future first Professor of Economic History.
 He was exempted from military service in April 1940 on the condition that he continued his studies.
 After completing his degree, he undertook social work in London and Birmingham.